 In some instances, it is not possible for the child to keep moving from house to house, mainly because of distance issues.
 For those reasons, some custody arrangements simply involve one parent spending time with the child on all school holidays and vacations, and the other parent spending time with the child during school terms.

-In cases where a parent of the child (or any other person living with that parent) harms the child in any way, this presumption of shared responsibility will be rebutted.
+However, there are cases where a parent of the child (or any other person living with that parent) harms the child in any way.
+As a result, the court may rebutt the presumption of shared responsibility.
 This includes if any parent, or anyone living with the parent engages in : –

 - Abuse of the child – physical, psychological or sexual